farlee2121/DevEssentialsBlog/_posts/2021-01-01-Accessors-Services-Not-Servants.md

 ```

 ### New Requirement: Campaign Notes
-Now brands want to be able to take notes about posts in a campaign, but no such requriement exists for influencers and their posts.
+Now brands want to be able to take notes about posts in a campaign, but no such requirement exists for influencers and their posts.

 *Servant Accessor*